Precision Cleaning Chemistries

 Parts Cleaning Solvents Today

-Many of today’s parts cleaning solvents are made with 3M Novec HFE (hydrofluoroether) blends.
-The 3M Novec engineered fluids are designed to replace replace CFCs (chlorofluorocarbons), HFCs (hydrofluorocarbons), HCFCs (hydrochlorofluorocarbon) and flammable solvents due to Novec HFE’s superior exposure limits and reduced ozone depletion properties.
+Many of today’s parts cleaning solvents are made with HFE (hydrofluoroether) blends.
+HFE engineered fluids are designed to replace replace CFCs (chlorofluorocarbons), HFCs (hydrofluorocarbons), HCFCs (hydrochlorofluorocarbon) and flammable solvents due to their superior exposure limits and reduced ozone depletion properties.

 Contact a parts cleaning solvent expert today for more information and a free proposal.